Asociación Mexicana de Debate

-The Asociación Mexicana de Debate (Mexican Debate Association) (AMD) is the regulating body for debate in México, formed by students, former students and debate coaches with experience at the most important debating competitions in the world, such as the World Universities Debating Championship, the World Universities Debating Championship in Spanish and the World Schools Debating Championship, and it is the only body that organizes British Parliamentary, Karl Popper and World Schools debate competitions in the country, including two national championships (one in Spanish and one in English).
+The Asociación Mexicana de Debate (Mexican Debate Association; abbreviated AMD) is the regulating body for debate in Mexico, formed by students, former students and debate coaches with experience at the most important debating competitions in the world, such as the World Universities Debating Championship, the World Universities Debating Championship in Spanish and the World Schools Debating Championship, and it is the only body that organizes British Parliamentary, Karl Popper and World Schools debate competitions in the country, including two national championships (one in Spanish and one in English).
 AMD has the objective of spreading debate all around the country.

 They hosted the 2018 and 38th World Universities Debating Championship, and the 2020 World Schools Debating Championship.